College of Arts and Sciences

 - Advance their careers or pursue graduate studies in the highly dynamic and in demand field of software engineering and its related fields;

-- Acquire new skills and master new technologies in order to successfully approach and solve real-world problems;
+- Acquire new skills and master new technologies in order to successfully approach and engineer practical solutions to real-world problems;

 - Participate in culturally diverse teams, becoming global collaborators and adapting to an ever-changing field.

-By the time of graduation, the students in the Software Engineering major at Bowling Green State University are expected to be able to:
+By the time of graduation, the students in the Software Engineering major at Bowling Green State University are expected to have:

-Transfer courses include in the major carry a maximum of three hours of credit per course.
+Transfer courses included in the major carry a maximum of three hours of credit per course.